 Mornington Peninsula Shire is proud to announce VicHealth funding of $120,000 over two years to advance gender equality and improve health and wellbeing of men, boys and broader community by addressing outdated masculine stereotypes.

 Research shows that the pressure on men to follow outdated stereotypes of masculinity is contributing to their anxiety, depression, risky drinking and violence against women.

 In partnership with specialist family services provider, Family Life, the Shire will deliver the ‘Mornington Peninsula Communities Creating Change’ project which aims to engage community across the Peninsula to help raise awareness of how rigid gender roles hold men back from living healthy, happy lives.

-To help achieve this, the Shire and Family Life will work with Jesuit Social Services to deliver a series of training and education opportunities for Peninsula men and boys and the broader community who wish to become allies, mobilising them to support others within the local community to challenge unhealthy gender stereotypes and break the stigma around men’s mental health.
+To help achieve this, the Shire and Family Life will work with Jesuit Social Services, The Men's Project to deliver a series of training and education opportunities for community members who wish to become allies, mobilising them to support others within the local community to challenge unhealthy gender stereotypes and break the stigma around men’s mental health.

 Training will be based on the Jesuit Social Services ‘The Man Box’ study which reveals young Australian men freed from outdated gender stereotypes enjoy better physical and mental health.

 Register here to join us for the Launch event ‘Unpacking The Man Box’ to be held on Wednesday 24th March 2021, 6.30-8pm online webinar.

 For more information about the project, contact Rosie Silva Project Coordinator on 0429 864 693 or email@example.com